 How To Choose An Inspector

-Your agent will most likely have a short list of inspectors that they have worked with in the past that they can recommend to you.
-Realtor.com suggests that you consider the following 5 areas when choosing the right home inspector for you:
+Your agent will most likely have a shortlist of inspectors that they have worked with in the past that they can recommend to you.
+Here are some things to consider when choosing the right home inspector for you.

-- Qualifications – find out what’s included in your inspection & if the age or location of your home may warrant specific certifications or specialties.
+- Qualifications – Find out what’s included in your inspection.
+It’s also important to know if the age or location of your home warrants specific certifications or specialties.

-- Sample Reports – ask for a sample inspection report so you can review how thoroughly they will be inspecting your dream home.
+- Sample Reports – Ask for a sample inspection report so you can review how thoroughly they will inspect your dream home.
 The more detailed the report, the better in most cases.

-- References – do your homework – ask for phone numbers and names of past clients that you can call to ask about their experience.
+- References – Ask for phone numbers and names of past clients that you can call to ask about their experience.

 - Errors & Omission Insurance – Find out what the liability of the inspector or inspection company is once the inspection is over.
-The inspector is only human after all, and it is possible that they might miss something they should have seen.
+The inspector is only human after all.
+So it’s possible that they might miss something they should have seen.

-Ask your inspector if it’s ok for you to tag along during the inspection, that way they can point out anything that should be addressed or fixed.
+Ask your inspector if it’s ok for you to tag along during the inspection.
+That way they can point out anything that should be addressed or fixed.